-Our October event Crafty Dining in Redfern, will showcase the rich variety of contemporary design, vintage furniture, textiles and dining options on Regent & Redfern Streets.
-Join us in Part 1 of 6 posts introducing you to the Redfern Crew and their bar & restaurant matches for our up-coming Good Food Month and Sydney Craft Week dining walk event.
+Crafty Dining in Redfern in October 2018 showcased the rich variety of contemporary design, vintage furniture, textiles and dining options available in Redfern, as part of Good Food Month and Sydney Craft Week .

 Seasonal Concepts opened its doors in 2009 and is the collaboration of Ken Wallis and his partner TR Keller.
 Wallis and Keller initially wanted to create a florist unlike any other in Sydney.
 “We wanted to marry fresh in-season flowers with the contents of Grandma’s kitchen and Grandpa’s shed and present it with all the wonder that I experienced as a kid in the country,” says Ken.

 The shop has a history as rich as its contents, originally a two-story Georgian style house built in 1856, some of the house’s original features are still evident as you enter the shop from Redfern Street.
 In 1926 the backyard of the house was enclosed by an engineer and used as his workshop until the 1970s.

 “Delight the Eye Cheer the Heart” – is the motto of Ken Wallis and his crew.
 The shop is an emporium filled with an eclectic collection of pre-1950s treasures including furniture, collectables, decorative items and gifts – bought to life with an array of fresh in-season flowers.
 Seasonal Concepts sources and sells pre-1950s furniture, decorative objects and giftware with an Australian bent.